 Once a project team determines potential project vulnerabilities, it can proceed to identifying possible adaptation solutions.
 An important preliminary step is defining the objective of adaptation.
 In setting objectives, project teams should consider what vulnerabilities they seek to address and what their desired outcomes are.
-Seeking input from relevant stakeholders for this stage and throughout the process will improve the likelihood that the significant challenges to the energy sector (USAID 2014).
+Seeking input from relevant stakeholders for this stage and throughout the process will improve the likelihood that the ultimate adaptation decisions are deemed successful (UK Climate Impacts Programme 2007). significant challenges to the energy sector (USAID 2014).
 In many instances, these nonclimate stressors interact with climate stressors in similarly complex ways (USAID 2014).